 - Chose a method to add the part.

 The blue buttons will add the part and create a task for a technician to complete later.
 The green buttons will only add the part with no task.

 - Deliver – moves the part out of inventory and delivers it to your customer

 - Request – Use this when you don’t have inventory available.
 The part will be added to the job and to the Purchase Request Manager, notifying the purchasing agent that the part needs to be ordered or allocated from existing stock.

 - Stage – moves the part out of Available inventory and allocates it to this project.
-This will keep the part from being used on another job.
-This puts the part in the queue to deliver to your customer at a later date.
+This process will keep the part from being used on another job and queue it for later delivery to your customer.

 Clicking on any part in the Added Parts list opens a pop-over window with more details available.

-- This green checkmark indicates that a task was added to the work order for this part
+- This green checkmark indicates that someone added a task to the work order for this part

 - Click the trash can to remove a part from the Added Parts list.
-As long as the part has not been placed on a change order, ordered, or invoiced,someone can delete itd here.
+As long as the part has not been placed on a change order, ordered, or invoiced, someone can delete it here.

 - Item Name